For Some Quidditch Players, The Magic Wears Off As Injury Risks Grow Clearer

 To date, the most comprehensive data comes from a 2017 study by researchers at the University of Edinburgh who surveyed roughly 50 percent of all quidditch players in the United Kingdom.

 The study revealed a mixed picture.
-While overall injury rates were no higher than in other recreational sports, concussions accounted for more than 20 percent of all injures.
+While overall injury rates were no higher than in other recreational sports, concussions accounted for more than 20 percent of all injuries.
 That made concussions the second most common injury overall, according to Ashley Cooper, one of the study's authors.
 Sprains were the most common injury, at roughly 26 percent.
 Lacerations, at about 18 percent, were the third most common injury type.

 The authors called the study's concussion numbers "relatively high when compared to other full contact sports."
 For comparison, the study noted that the concussion rate in professional rugby was between 3 percent and 10 percent of all injuries.